TBehara/CS100-LMS-Copy/README.md

  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
- > * What will be the input/output of your project?
+ > * What will be the input/output of your project?<br/>
- All user inputs and program outputs will be done in the terminal.
+ All user inputs and program outputs will be done in the terminal.<br/>
- The initial output will be a menu screen that will prompt the user for a username to login and password or sign up for accounts.
+ The initial output will be a menu screen that will prompt the user for a username to login and password or sign up for accounts.<br/>
- Once user is in their account, the program outputs options to the user, prompting them to choose from a few options: borrow a book(if so, the user will be prompted for which book), display their balance, display available books, display books under a certain genre.
+ Once user is in their account, the program outputs options to the user, prompting them to choose from a few options: borrow a book(if so, the user will be prompted for which book), display their balance, display available books, display books under a certain genre.<br/>
- If the user account is an administrator, there are additional user inputs that allows the admin user to add, remove, or edit book entries.
+ If the user account is an administrator, there are additional user inputs that allows the admin user to add, remove, or edit book entries.<br/>
- > * What are the features that the project provides?
+ > * What are the features that the project provides?<br/>
         Some of the features for our Library Management system include:
             - Allow users to have library accounts with user names and passwords.
             - Users will have to log in to access any features